tjmarkham/COVAL/README.md

 **DO NOT LIE ABOUT OCCUPATION AND/OR MEDICAL CONDITOINS ON THE RITE AID FORM.**

-In the `COVAL.py` file, scroll to the `SET ZIP CODE RANGE HERE` section, read the instructions, and set your ZIP code range.
+In the `COVAL.py` file, go to the `SET ZIP CODE RANGE HERE` section, read the instructions, and set your ZIP code range.

 Run COVAL using Python 3 from the command line, e.g. `python3 COVAL.py`